Signal-Fire/CyberSmart-Logger-API/README.md

     - `Date`
     - `Default` : `Date.now`
 The possible returns are:
-* `200 - OK` : This means the request was successful.
-It should return an array of JSON Objects with all Locations in the database.
+* `200 - OK` : This means the request was successful, and should return the log created.
-* `404 - Not Found` : This means the request failed or no Locations were found.
+* `401 - Bad Request` : This means the request failed and a log was not created.
 * `500 - Server Error` : This means something went wrong with the function being called in the controller.

+#### Find
-##### route.get('/location', function(req, res)
+##### route.get('/all', function(req, res)
-This route returns all Locations within a given location.
-It takes one parameter, Location name.
+This route returns all logs.
+It takes no parameters.
 The possible returns are:
 * `200 - OK` : This means the request was successful.
-It should return an array of JSON Objects with all Locations in the given location.
+It should return an array of JSON Objects with all logs in the given log.
-* `404 - Not Found` : This means the request failed or no Locations were found in the location.
+* `404 - Not Found` : This means the request failed or no logs were found in the location.
 * `500 - Server Error` : This means something went wrong with the function being called in the controller.

 ##### route.get('/:id', function(req, res)
-This route finds a Location by its ID.
+This route finds a Log by its ID.
 It takes on parameter, ID, which must be passed in in the format `/<id>` in the URL.
 The possible returns are:
 * `200 - OK` : This means the request was successful.
-It should return a JSON Object containing information about the Location with the ID requested.
+It should return a JSON Object containing information about the Log with the ID requested.
-* `404 - Not Found` : This means the request failed or no Location with the ID requested were found.
+* `404 - Not Found` : This means the request failed or no Log with the ID requested were found.
 * `500 - Server Error` : This means something went wrong with the function being called in the controller.

-#### Insert
-##### route.post('/add', function(req, res)
+##### route.get('/user/:user', function(req, res)
-This route inserts a new Location into the database.
-It can take five parameters.
-These are:
-* `name`:
-    - `String`
-    - `Required`
-* `state`:
-    - `Number`
-    - `Required`
-    - `Default` : `0`
-* `active`:
-    - `Boolean`
-    - `Required`
-    - `Default` : `0`
-* `date_added`:
-    - `Date`
-    - `Default` : Date.now
+This route finds logs created by a user.
+It takes on parameter, User, which must be passed in in the format `/user/<user>` in the URL.
 The possible returns are:
-* `201 - Created` : This means a new entry was created in the Location table of the database.
+* `200 - OK` : This means the request was successful.
+It should return an array of JSON Objects, containing the logs created by the user.
-* `401 - Unauthorized` : This means the request was unauthorized and the Location was not inserted into the database.
+* `404 - Not Found` : This means the request failed or no logs have been created by the user.
-* `500 - Server Error` : This means the request failed, resulting in a Server Error.
+* `500 - Server Error` : This means something went wrong with the function being called in the controller.

 #### Insert
 #### Delete